bleengrue23/bots/README.md

 <list>
-How to build a Lex Chatbot UI employing custom intents and slots How to create a NoSQL DynamoDB to store and retrieve end-user data How to create and assign user permissions
+How to build a Lex Chatbot UI employing custom intents and slots How to create a NoSQL DynamoDB to store and retrieve end-user data How to create serverless Lambda functions to pass data into and out of a Lex Chatbot How to upload Lambda Node.js dependency libraries into a Lamba function How to test the functionality of your chatbot within the AWS console
 </list>

 # Requirements